West Coast Main Line: Pre-grouping 1837–1923

-North of Carlisle, the Caledonian Railway remained independent, and opened its main line from Carlisle to on 10 September 1847, connecting to Edinburgh in February 1848, and to Glasgow in November 1849.
+North of Carlisle, the Caledonian Railway remained independent and opened its main line from Carlisle to on 10 September 1847; it connected to Edinburgh in February 1848 and to Glasgow in November 1849.
 The route to Scotland was marketed by the LNWR as 'The Premier Line'.
-Because the cross-border trains ran over the LNWR and Caledonian Railway, through trains consisted of jointly owned "West Coast Joint Stock" to simplify operations.
-The first direct London to Glasgow trains in the 1850s took 12.5 hours to complete the 400 mi journey.
+Through trains consisted of jointly-owned West Coast Joint Stock to simplify operations because the cross-border trains ran over the LNWR and Caledonian Railway.
+The first direct London to Glasgow trains in the 1850s took 12.5 hours to complete the 399 mi journey.